The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 While in Como, spend a few hours roaming the quaint streets, browsing the many souvenir and wine shops, strolling along the lakeside promenade, and possibly taking a dip if it’s warm.

 Make sure to stop by the beautiful Cattedrale di Santa Maria Assunta, the Piazza Alessandro Volta (Como’s loveliest square), and the medieval city gate, Porta Torre.
-If you want to learn about the history, consider taking a 1-hour guided walking tour.
+If you want to learn about the history, consider taking a 1-hour guided walking tour of Como.

 Then, pop into Visini or Osteria del Gallo for a classic Italian lunch and some wine; whichever you choose, you can’t go wrong!
 Or, if you’re feeling fancy, book a table in advance at the one-Michelin-starred Kitchen.